671.0B+ configurations evaluated across recorded experiments

 What we know and don’t know

 The pattern is real and survives multiple-testing correction.
 However, we have not been able to exploit it: no cipher mechanism we’ve tested produces this pattern as a consequence of its key schedule.
 It may be a local coincidence in the cipher structure, not a clue to the method.
-It remains the only statistically significant anomaly in K4 that survived rigorous correction.
+It remains a live local anomaly, but it is no longer the site’s sole or dominant public lead.

 Retired Claims